The Google Pixel 3A is 2019's most important phone

-As far as non-folding phones go, the Samsung Galaxy Note 10 Plus is the most extravagant of the year.
+As far as non-folding phones go, the Samsung Galaxy Note 10 Plus is the most extravagant of the year (the Galaxy Fold is another level entirely).
 Announced recently alongside the smaller Note 10, it has a 6.8-inch display, four rear cameras and an S Pen with new gesture controls that essentially make it a magic wand.
 If you have an unlimited budget, it may end up being the best Android phone of 2019.
 But it's not the most important phone of the year.
 That honor goes to the $399 (AU$649, £399) Google Pixel 3A.

 To understand why, consider two trends happening simultaneously in the phone world.
 First, phones which cost around $500 and under are becoming faster, getting better cameras and looking more stylish.
 Second, partially as a reaction to this, "ultrapremium" phones like the Galaxy Note 10 and iPhone XS offer sumptuous features to differentiate themselves -- and get pricier as a result.